Berkeley-MDes/tdf-fa24-Bhuratshryas/README.md

 It was fun to play with parameters and very quick iterations.
 I see this being used with the technology and large learning models to build cad models faster.
 I also see me using this tool to enable me for fast prototyping and learn from failures faster.

+I've discovered that Rhino is a really cool software for building things, especially because it's parametric, which means I can edit my designs quickly and easily.
+I've decided to use it to make a phone stand that's perfect for my phone's dimensions.
+This way, I can keep my phone comfortably on my study table while I work.
+I was excited to input my phone's measurements and play around with different designs.
+I can adjust things like the angle of the stand, how tall it is, and even add a spot for my charging cable.
+What's great is that if I want to change anything, I can just tweak the numbers and the whole design will update automatically.
+This means I can experiment with different ideas until I get the stand just right for my study setup.

+I'm looking forward to creating something that's not only useful but also perfectly tailored to my needs.